Estimating the tail index of Pareto-type distributions from geometric records

 The paper is organized as follows.
 The remainder of this section introduces the definitions and notation used throughout the paper.
 Section \ref{section_pareto} analyzes the Pareto case, deriving the maximum likelihood estimator of the tail index and establishing its asymptotic properties.
-Section \ref{section_asymptotic_properties_general} considers the more general framework of Pareto-type distributions and shows that the asymptotic properties obtained in the Pareto case continue to hold under technical conditions on the tail behavior of the parent distribution.
-Section \ref{section_simulations} presents a Monte Carlo study comparing the behavior of our estimator with that of Hill's estimator and the record-based estimators proposed in \cite{Berred92}, both in the Pareto and Pareto-type settings.
-The results show that our estimator outperforms these alternatives in a wide range of scenarios.
-We illustrate the practical performance of the estimator through an application to a real data set.
+Section \ref{section_asymptotic_properties_general} considers the more general framework of Pareto-type distributions and shows that the asymptotic properties obtained in the Pareto case continue to hold under certain conditions on the tail behavior of the parent distribution.
+Section \ref{section_simulations} presents simulation results that illustrate the finite-sample performance of the proposed estimator.
+Our estimator is also advantageous relative to Hill's estimator, particularly in destructive-testing settings, where it achieves comparable accuracy while requiring considerably fewer measured units.
+We also illustrate a practical use of the estimator through an application to a real data set.
 Some conclusions and ideas for future work are presented in Section \ref{conclusion}.